-At WMS, every student plays and every student becomes an integral part of the team.
+At White Mountain, every student plays and every student becomes an integral part of the team.

 Athletics and outdoor activities are essential to the development of our students, and all are required to participate in a sport or afternoon activity of their choosing.
 Students have the opportunity to select one sport or activity per season (fall, winter and spring), regardless of grade-level or previous athletic experience or training.
 Our diverse co-curricular offerings allow students the flexibility to focus on a favorite sport or try something new within a safe and supportive atmosphere.

 The result: improved skill sets, stronger bonds and greater self-confidence.

 As a basic principle, we believe that the lessons learned from fairly played athletics, whether interscholastic or not, and including games and practices, are of benefit to our students and our schools.
 The purpose of this Code of Ethics and Conduct is to define what 'fairly played' means and to provide guidelines for NEPSAC athletes, coaches, officials and spectators alike to follow.
 (NEPSAC)

 At the heart of this matter lie several terms which are often hard to define — yet no more important task confronts teachers and coaches than to set standards which are fair and honorable.
 Throughout this Code, when such terms as 'proper conduct' and 'good sportsmanship are mentioned, they refer to such standards as these: